cbourjau/alice-rs/README.md

 ### Having a parallel io thread with a FIFO buffer
 In the standard framework, each collision is read in from disk and processed sequentially.
-ALICE-rs does these two things in separate threads using the MPSC model from Rust's standard library which even comes with a FIFO buffer for free.
+ALICE-rs does these two things in separate threads using `chan`'s MPMC model which even comes with a buffer finite buffer.
 This is something which I would have dreaded to do in c++.
 In Rust it turned out to be a piece of cake in Rust.

 ### A high performance n-dimensional histogram